Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Just as you would if you were living in a traditional home, you’re probably going to want to establish a budget and understand how much you could expect to spend based upon such circumstances as accommodations or RV payments, insurance, travel miles, utilities, food, beverages, and entertainment.
+Just as you would if you were living in a traditional home, you’re probably going to want to establish a budget and understand how much you could expect to spend based on such circumstances as accommodations or RV payments, RV insurance, travel miles, utilities, food, beverages, and entertainment.
 Also, we’ll look at some precautionary things to plan on such as maintenance and emergency repairs or problems.

-As a rule, your biggest expenses will be accommodations and fuel.
+As a rule, your biggest RV living costs will be accommodations and fuel.
 However, some people finance their RVs and that payment could very well be their biggest expense per month.
-For example, you may choose to finance a top of the line class A motorhome or trailer and your monthly payment may be $500.
+For example, you may choose to finance a top-of-the-line class A motorhome or trailer and your monthly payment may be $500.

-What’s the difference between on the road and seasonally?
+What’s the Difference Between on the Road and Seasonally?

-Many full-time RVers prefer to travel from place-to-place as part of their experience, while others prefer to rent a site seasonally or even rent a few sites at various places and at certain times of the year.
+Many full-time RVers prefer to travel from place to place as part of their experience, while others prefer to rent a site seasonally or even rent a few sites at various places and at certain times of the year.
 In my travels, I have met all these types of RVers and have formed several nice friendships along the way.

-If you are traveling from site-to-site on a nearly daily basis, your cost of accommodations is going to be higher that those paying on a weekly or monthly basis at many of the same campgrounds.
+If you are traveling from site to site on a nearly daily basis, your cost of accommodations is going to be higher than those paying on a weekly or monthly basis at many of the same campgrounds.
 There’s nothing wrong with this of course and I too have stayed in places for only one or two nights and paid a more premium price for that.

 Another option when RVing full-time is to pay seasonally for your site, and for many, this is a good alternative.
-For example, this is a great option for those that aren’t looking to travel extensively and just prefer to be in areas based upon the climate.
-I have met many folks that stay in the northern states during the summer then travel south during the winter.
+For example, this is a great option for those that aren’t looking to travel extensively and just prefer to be in areas based on the climate.
+I have met many folks that stay in the northern states during the summer and then travel south during the winter.

 All in for lodging and lot rentals, you can expect to pay anywhere from $500-$600 per month.

-However, keep in mind that the more you travel day-to-day the more you are likely to incur additional maintenance costs on your RV’s chassis and suspension system, the drive vehicles engine and any mechanical components such as slide-outs, hitch system, plumbing and electrical parts.
+However, keep in mind that the more you travel day-to-day the more you are likely to incur additional maintenance costs on your RV’s chassis and suspension system, the drive vehicles engine, oil changes, and any mechanical components such as slide-outs, hitch system, plumbing, and electrical parts.

 Simply put, if your home is in motion almost daily, you are going to experience some maintenance issues.
 While the manufacturers of most RVs will offer some warranty on certain components of their product, it’s unlikely that they will cover the cost of something like a bad hinge on a kitchen cupboard or a broken water line to your shower.

 Having been in the hospitality business for a few decades I really don’t get much of a thrill anymore by eating in restaurants.
 However, I do enjoy sampling local cuisine and will always eat at a local restaurant once or twice during a visit to a specific area.

-I try to minimize my cost for food by purchasing things such as bottled water, dried pastas, flour, sugar, and other staples at discount grocery outlets.
-I also prefer to cook larger batches of dishes such as soups, chili, casseroles and some pasta dishes so that I can eat them periodically through the next following days.
+I try to minimize my cost of food by purchasing things such as bottled water, dried pasta, flour, sugar, and other staples at discount grocery outlets.
+I also prefer to cook larger batches of dishes such as soups, chili, casseroles, and some pasta dishes so that I can eat them periodically through the next following days.

 For food, I’d say the average person will spend about $200-$300 per month.

 If you are traveling day-to-day or staying in paid campgrounds for short periods of time, it’s unlikely that you will have to incur utility costs such as electric, sewer, water, or cable charges as these costs are usually included in your fee as a short time visitor.
-However, many campgrounds have sites with electric meters and if you stay there for longer than a week, they will read your site meter when you check-in and then again upon check-out and charge you accordingly.
+However, many campgrounds have sites with electric meters and if you stay there for longer than a week, they will read your site meter when you check in and then again upon check-out and charge you accordingly.
 Some campgrounds may also charge you a fee for TV or internet access, so these are all things you should research before staying at a campground.

 Even if you choose not to stay at a paid site, you will still have to consider some utility costs such as propane for your heat and cooking needs.
 If you’re in colder climates you made need to run a heater or furnace and this will also affect the cost of your utility usage.